Energy-Pathways-Group/GLOceanKit/docs/classes/wvgeometrydoublyperiodic/degreesoffreedomforcomplexmatrix.md

 #  degreesOfFreedomForComplexMatrix

-a matrix of linear indices of the conjugate
+a matrix with the number of degrees-of-freedom at each entry

 ---